-We're pleased to present to you this year's Annual Drinking Water Quality Report.
+We are pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is designed to inform you about the quality of the water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
-Our water sources have been determined to be from groundwater sources.
-Our water source is two springs and a well.
+Our water source has been determined to be from groundwater.
+Our water source is a well and two springs.

-The Drinking Water Source Protection Plan for Daniels is available for your review.
+The Drinking Water Source Protection Plan for Daniels Municipal is available for your review.
 It contains information about source protection zones, potential contamination sources and management strategies to protect our drinking water.
-Our sources have been determined to have a low level of susceptibility from potential contamination from sources such as septic tanks, roads, residential areas, industrial areas, etc. We have also developed management strategies to further protect our sources from contamination.
+Our sources have been determined to have a low level of susceptibility from potential contamination from sources.
+We have also developed management strategies to further protect our sources from contamination.
 Please contact us if you have questions or concerns about our source protection plan.